 - Cash payment A – Documented losses: Class members can submit a claim for up to $5,000 in documented out-of-pocket losses traceable to the data breach.
 Documentation may include receipts, email correspondence, invoices for credit monitoring and identity protection and other third-party documents showing fraud or identity theft.

-- Cash payment B – Alternate cash: Class members that do not submit a documented losses claim can submit a claim for an estimated $100 cash payment.
-Final payment amount will be determined by the number of claims filed.
+- Cash payment B – Alternate cash: Class members who do not submit a documented losses claim can submit a claim for an estimated $100 cash payment.
+The settlement administrator will determine the final payment amount by the number of valid claims.

 - Medical data monitoring: All class members may elect to receive two years of CyEx’s medical data monitoring, which includes real-time one-bureau credit file monitoring, dark web scanning, security freezing assistance, victim assistance, up to $1,000,000 in identity theft insurance with no deductible and access to fraud resolution agents.